Jbachtiger/ci-pp2-quizanaughts/README.md

 - __Score__

   - The score system works on a one point per correct question basis
-  - As you progress through the quiz the score is automtically updated in realtime as more and more correct questions are answered
+  - As you progress through the quiz the score is automatically updated in real-time as more and more correct questions are answered
   - A score feature was added to bring more interactivity, increase the fun element and encourage healthy competition

    ![Score](docs/feature-screenshots/score.png)